tikicode/Computer-Integrated-Surgery/pa_three_four/README.txt

-pa3_run_all.sh : Shell script to run find the output for all datasets once pa_three.py : The executable Program for this project
+pa3_run_all.sh : Shell script to run find the output for all datasets once pa_three.py : The executable Program for this project pa_four.py: The executable program for the second part of this project

 Setup
 ______